redwoodjs/redwood/packages/router/README.md

 </BlogContext>
 ```

-Conceptually, this fits with how we think about Context and Layouts as things that wrap a page and contain content that’s outside of the scope of the page itself.
-Crucially, `BlogContext` and `BlogLayout` won't rerender across pages in the same set.
+Conceptually, this fits with how we think about Context and Layouts as things that wrap Pages and contain content that’s outside the scope of the Pages themselves.
+Crucially, since they're higher in the tree, `BlogContext` and `BlogLayout` won't rerender across Pages in the same Set.

 There's a lot of flexibility here.
-You can even nest `Sets` for nested layouts:
+You can even nest `Sets` to great effect:

 ```js
 // Routes.js